replicatedhq/replicated-field-labs/instruqt/helm-hello-world/02-getting/assignment.md

   contents: |-
     Let's start by making sure you have access to the Vendor Portal, so we'll cover:
     - Accepting the Invite to Vendor Portal
-    - Basic walkthrough of the Vendor Portal interface
+    - Walkthrough of the Application
+    - Download the customer license
 tabs:
 - title: Vendor
   type: website